Sunillad08/notes/Linux/Basic_linux_commands.md

 - --
 ## Storage and files related commands
-df : report on the system's disk space use df , df -m
+df : report on the system\'s disk space use df , df -m

 du : disk usage shown in blocks